My Car Was Towed: What Should I Do?

 4. Have Your Documents Ready

 At the same time that you call to find out about location and charges from the impound, ask what documents you will need to provide to retrieve your car.
 Generally, you’ll be asked for: driver’s license, proof of ownership, proof of insurance, and registration.
 Also, if there were any traffic fines, they will probably have to be paid before you get your car back.
 You might have to fill out some forms, too.
-If you don't have proper insurance and proof is required, you'll have to purchase a policy before being able to retrieve your car.
+If you don't have proper insurance and proof is required, you'll have to purchase a personal auto policy before being able to retrieve your car.

 5. Retrieve Your Car!